ElementAstro/atom-docs/src/content/docs/en/tests/benchmark.md

 5. **Environment Control**: Document and control the environment (hardware, OS, compiler settings) in which benchmarks are run for reproducibility.

 6. **Result Analysis**: Use the provided statistics (average, median, standard deviation) to gain a comprehensive understanding of the performance characteristics.

-## Conclusion

-The `Benchmark` class provides a powerful and flexible tool for performance testing in C++.
-By offering features like warmup runs, asynchronous execution, and detailed CPU and memory statistics, it allows for comprehensive analysis of code performance.
-When used correctly, it can provide valuable insights for optimization efforts and performance comparisons.